The Blepharoplasty (Eyelid Surgery)

 What to Know about Blepharoplasty

-As a The Woodlands patient, you will first meet with Dr. Myers for an initial consultation.
+You will first meet with Dr. Myers for an initial appointment.
 This gives you the opportunity to ask questions about the procedure, to get to know Dr. Myers, and to find out if you are a good candidate for the operation.

 Among other information Dr. Myers will share, it is important to note: